Kevin-Sim/SET09623/labs/lab04/README.md

 ## Setting up a Sprint Board

 Now it is time to set up a *Sprint*.
-Remember from [Lecture 02](../../lectures/lecture02) that a Sprint is a fixed-time where we attempt to do work.
+Remember from [Unit 01b](../../units/unit01/unit01b.md) that a Sprint is a fixed-time where we attempt to do work.
 A Sprint can have different durations, but for the labs we are going to work in a single week (as that is the amount of time to do a lab).
 We define the work we are going to do and then we work on it - **not adding any new work to the sprint.**

 Zube features **Sprint Boards**.
 To use these, first we need to set-up a Sprint.
 To do this, click on the **Sprints** menu option on the left.
 This will open up the following view: